ssilverman/snowy-json/README.md

 ## Under the covers

-This project uses Google's [Gson](https://github.com/google/gson) and [Guava](https://github.com/google/guava) libraries under the hood.
-Gson is used for the JSON parsing, and Guava is used to support class finding.
+This project uses Google's [Gson](https://github.com/google/gson) library under the hood for JSON parsing.
+[ClassGraph](https://github.com/classgraph/classgraph) is used to support class finding.

 This means these things:
 1. The external API for this project uses Gson's JSON object model.